markshannon/pattern-matching/precise_semantics.rst

   goto Z

-Desconstruct patterns
+Deconstruction patterns
-'''''''''''''''''''''
+'''''''''''''''''''''''

-This offers the least opportunity for optimisation.
+This pattern probably offers the least opportunity for optimisation.
 If there are multiple cases for the same class, then a similar optimisation as for mapping might be used to avoid some tests.